SayedMaheen/SmogDetection/README.md

 # Project Overview

-<p>This is a project for the Project Showcase Challnege of the Udacity Facebook Secure and Private AI Challenge Scholarship Program.</p>
+<p>This is a project for the Project Showcase Challenge of the Udacity Facebook Secure and Private AI Challenge Scholarship Program.</p>
 <p>The purpose of the project is to detect smog using image classifcation algorithms.
 You can upload images here and our algorithms will know if the environment has smog or clear: https://smog4000.onrender.com/ </p>